hadeedhussainmemon/Document-Tracking-System/README.md

     - Another CLI workaround for CI is to use `npm install --legacy-peer-deps` if you do not want to use `.npmrc`.

 Make sure to configure required Vercel environment variables: `MONGODB_URI`, `JWT_SECRET`, `ADMIN_USERNAME`, and `ADMIN_PASSWORD`.

+### Vercel deployment (monorepo)

+This repo includes a monorepo setup with `frontend` and `backend` folders.
+The `api` folder at the root contains a serverless entrypoint that exports the Express app from `backend/app.js` so Vercel can run it as a serverless function.

+1) Create a new Vercel project from this Git repository.
+2) In Vercel project Settings > Environment Variables, add the following (Production/Staging as necessary):
+    - `MONGODB_URI` (MongoDB Atlas URI)
+    - `JWT_SECRET` (JWT secret)
+    - `ADMIN_USERNAME`, `ADMIN_PASSWORD` (optional for seeding the admin user)
+    - `CLIENT_ORIGIN` (frontend origin for CORS)
+3) You can use `SKIP_DB` to opt-out of DB access for a deployment (for testing only).
+DO NOT use `SKIP_DB=true` in production.
+4) The repo includes a `vercel.json` configuration which instructs Vercel to use `@vercel/static-build` for the `frontend` and `@vercel/node` for the `api` serverless functions, and to route `/api/*` requests to the serverless function.

+Note: Vercel uses serverless functions; each request may run in a cold container, so we've added a guard to reuse Mongoose connection state where possible (`mongoose.connection.readyState`) and to avoid blocking `app.listen()` in serverless environments.
+Ensure `MONGODB_URI` points to a stable Atlas cluster that allows the Vercel lambda space to connect (add IP 0.0.0.0/0 in Atlas Network Access or set a VPC peering if needed for security).

 ## End-to-end & Unit Testing